Get to know this tip before traveling .

 Step 4: Shoes, shoes, purses and shoes!

 Oh, the agony!
 Again, sticking to a color theme will make decisions so much easier.
 Take a comfortable pair of shoes, as traveling always involves a lot of walking.
 Now, take one pair that can dress anything up with for the evening.
 And finally, wear the biggest pair while traveling.
 As for purses, the same rules apply – take one for the day, which can possibly double as a second carry-on bag, and a little bag for the evening, which can easily slip into the suitcase.

 Step 5: Toiletries

 Searching for a little piece of home away from home?
 For many people, that comes in the shape of toiletries and cosmetics.
-Always remember the 100 ml rule – anything larger than 100 mls can only be packed in checked luggage.
-And collect samples of favourite brands to use during the trip.
+Always remember the 100 ml rule – anything larger than 100 MLS can only be packed in checked luggage.
+And collect samples of favorite brands to use during the trip.
 This will drastically reduce the volume of toiletries required.